Llgmhsl/gonka-mlnode-with-proxy/README.md

 Key characteristics:

 - Base image remains `mlnode`, so all CUDA/Python tooling from upstream is available out of the box.
-- We do **not** change the upstream entrypoint — all environment preparation (user `appuser`, `PYTHONPATH`, etc.) remains as in the original image.
+- We use a lightweight `start.sh` instead of the upstream entrypoint: it activates venv, sets the correct `PYTHONPATH` and runs `nginx` and `uvicorn`.
-- Nginx and uvicorn are started with a single line in `CMD`: Nginx runs in the background, uvicorn runs in the foreground.
+- Upstream entrypoint is disabled to avoid double execution and differences between providers.

 ## Usage